 Michael is a leader, visionary, highly respected entrepreneur and author.

-Michael is currently the President and CEO of the Innovation Cluster as well as the Chief Strategy Officer of RainMaker World Wide Inc. Michael is also the 2011 Peterborough Chamber of Commerce Business Citizen of the Year and one of the 2017 inductees into the Junior Achievement Peterborough, Business Hall of Fame.
+Michael is currently the President and CEO of the Innovation Cluster as well as the Chief Strategy Officer of RainMaker World Wide Inc. Michael is also the 2011 Peterborough Chamber of Commerce Business Citizen of the Year and one of the 2017 inductees into the Peterborough, Business Hall of Fame.

 Previously, Michael founded Operitel Corporation, a learning software development company that he expanded worldwide.
 In 2006, Profit Magazine recognized Operitel as one of Canada’s hottest companies and then in 2008 as one of Canada’s fastest growing companies.
 Operitel has also won the following Peterborough Chamber of Commerce Awards; Entrepreneurial Spirit Award in 2006, Employer of the Year in 2009 and again in 2012.
 In 2011, Michael had a success exit with Operitel being acquired by OpenText Corporation, Canada’s largest software company.